phasorpy/phasorpy/docs/index.rst

 Report issues with the code or documentation on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.

-Questions about the usage of the PhasorPy library are answered on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.
+Questions about using the PhasorPy library can be asked on the `issue tracker on GitHub <https://github.com/phasorpy/phasorpy/issues>`_.

 Please cite